damianhakert/damianhakert.github.io/source/_posts/2016-02-10-gitlab-open-strategy.markdown

 Having our Strategy document in the open will help users understand why we make certain choices at GitLab, Inc.
-We can also be held accountable to these choices as well.
+We can be held accountable to these choices as well.

+The Strategy document is comprehensive.
-Our prime objective is to ensure everyone can contribute.
+Our prime objective is to *ensure that everyone can contribute*.
 We outline our set of assumptions and the constraints under which we operate.
 We include our tactical plans for 2016 for all aspects of our business.
 We want to share this with the entire Gitlab community so you know how